The list of the english articles

 Mishiho is a supreme ritual held in Toji temple in Kyoto.
 From 8th to 14th January, high-ranked monks visit Kanjoin temple three times a day to pray for the prosperity of our country, world peace, and good harvest of the year.
 Not sure whether Goshichinichi Mishio is canceled or not, due to COVID-19.

-Toshiya, the traditional Japanese archery at Sanjusangendo in 2021 canceled due to COVID-19 三十三間堂の通し矢を英語で解説
+Toshiya, the traditional Japanese archery at Sanjusangendo 2022 not open to public: 三十三間堂の通し矢を英語で解説

 Kiyomizudera statues 1: Kannnon with 1000 hands